joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 {% endraw %}
 {% endhighlight %}

 The `restore_cache` and cache keys here make look funny to you.
 What are they and where do they come from?
-In short, this is part of CircleCI's new caching mechanism, and before you read the rest of this article, I *highly* recommend you [read and understand their caching](https://circleci.com/docs/2.0/caching/) because you will need to understand it to create the best caching strategy for your own app.
+In short, this is part of CircleCI's new caching mechanism, and before you read the rest of this article, I *highly* recommend you [read and understand their caching docs](https://circleci.com/docs/2.0/caching/) because you will need to understand it to create the best caching strategy for your own app.
 After reading that, read below about the `save_cache` steps first and we'll cirle back to how this `restore_cache` stuff works in a minute.

 {% highlight yaml %}
 {% raw %}